-- LV is initial log volume or volume added after harvest, in m3/ha - PLA is the proportional log area in the grid cell, from 0 to 1 - MDBH is the mean DBH of logs of that type (either initial or added by harvest).
+- LV is initial log volume or volume added after harvest, in m/ha - PLA is the proportional log area in the grid cell, from 0 to 1 - MDBH is the mean DBH of logs of that type (either initial or added by harvest).
 These are set with parameters.
-A reasonable default is values of 0.5 and 1.5 of the diameter boundary are used for small and large size classes, respectively
+A reasonable default is values of 0.5 and 1.5 of the diameter boundary are used for small and large size classes, respectively substrate proportions is still less than or equal to 1.

-Log volume differs from log area proportions in that it does not have an upper bound.
-Each time new substrate is added, existing log substrate proportions are reduced so that the total of all substrate proportions is still less than or equal to 1.
 However, new inputs from tree fall and breakage do not reduce existing log volume (that is, logs can be on top of each other and still contribute to volume but not area).
 The volume of logs is reduced after harvesting when scarified soil is added (that is, log volume is destroyed in the area that is scarified).
 Log volume also decreases as pieces decay from decay class 5 to forest floor litter and moss.